 I began mapping flows and matching features to allow prospects to ‘self-snooze’ from an email or email preference page.
 Here’s the user/Pardot flow:

 - The user clicks a “snooze” button/hyperlink from an email or your email preference page.

-- The link/button is actually a custom redirect.
-The click will change a custom checkbox field to true, which marks the Prospect as ‘snoozed’.
+- The link/button is actually a form handler.
+The click will change the custom “Snooze” checkbox field to true, which marks the Prospect as ‘snoozed’.